Thursday, February 14, 2019

 6. Saxon 4 Student Textbook or Saxon 5 Student Textbook (whichever pertains to your student).

-Students will learn about each of the four instrument families through experiments, games, songs, and creativity.
-They will also be building an instrument book filled with facts and pictures of each of the instrument families.
-Physical Education
+We'll be reviewing and learning more about each of the four instrument families through experiments, games, songs, and creative activities.
+We will also be building an instrument book filled with some of the worksheets and activities we've been working on for each of the instrument families.
+We'll also be meeting another composer through the time machine and actively listening to his work.

 Thank you and we appreciate your support!